-To access the settings (also known as parameters) that determine the sound you turn a rotary knob Corresponding to the setting that you want to change.
-Each rotary knob with it's own 'parameter page'.
+To access the settings (parameters) that determine the sound you turn a rotary knob of corresponding to the setting that you want to change.
+Each rotary knob of is associated with it's own 'parameter page'.
 Normally the display will then change to show the settings for the parameter page associated with that knob.